alfredoUcar/citibike/README.md

 I will use docker-compose so I can easily add the frontend service later.

 At this point I'm able tu run the backend service by running `make up` and access it at `http://localhost:8000/`

+## 4) Setup linter and formatter

+Setup commands `make lint`,`make lint-fix` and `make format` to run linter and formatter with ruff and black.

+## 5) Setup testing tools

+Install `pytest` and `pytest-cov` to run tests and coverage.
+Setup commands `make test` whith coverage as text output and `make coverage` to generate coverage html report.

+Coverage report is available at `backend/htmlcov/index.html` but it's only accesible as root user because docker creates the files with root permissions.
+I will consider to fix this later.

+## 6) TDD for API

+Started developing API functionality in a TDD way.
+Incrementally adding tests and code based on strategy defined in step 2.

+The plan is to create a route `/download` that receives `year` and `month` as query parameters and returns a file with the requested data.

+Initially I will return a simple message with the requested parameters as a placeholder before implementing the download logic.

+The first logic I would implement is to check if date is out of range and return an error message.
+The reason is that it's easier to test because I don't need to download the files to check if the logic is working and it's a good practice to handle errors first.